-The President is the Chief Executive Officer of Caldwell University and serves as the educational and administrative head of the University.
+The President is the Chief Executive Officer of Caldwell University and serves as the educational and administrative head of the university.
+The President is available, by appointment, to all faculty, staff, and students.

-Office of the Vice President for Academic Affairs
+Office of the Vice President for Academic Affairs (WER 116)